– unmentIt took a very long time for me to realize certain truths about myself.

 I had to give myself permission to not look at people when I’m feeling vulnerable.
 This has helped me tremendously.

-It’s helped my confidence (not as many half-arsed smiles that I criticize myself over for being disingenuous after the fact).
+My confidence has improved (not as many half-arsed smiles that I criticize myself over for being disingenuous after the fact).

-It’s helped my mood (not quite as much anger toward people as a defense mechanism to prevent my energy from dissipating in their presence).
+My mood is more stable (not quite as much anger toward people as a defense mechanism to prevent my energy from dissipating in their presence).

 It’s not a perfect tool, but it’s done wonders for me.